Back to Blog

 • Focus on the weakest 3-4 topic areas

-Part 3 requires 6 weeks at 10 hours per week (total: 60 hours).
-While it requires the least total study time, the material covering IRS procedures and ethics is unique and requires careful attention to detail.
+Part 3 takes 6 weeks at 10 hours per week, for a total of 60 hours.
+It needs the least time, but the material on IRS procedures and ethics is unusual and rewards careful reading.

 • IRS organizational structure